Search for a Policy

 “Miami University is a scholarly community whose members believe that a liberal education is grounded in qualities of character as well as of intellect.
 We respect the dignity of other persons, the rights and property of others, and the right of others to hold and express disparate beliefs.
 We believe in honesty, integrity, and the importance of moral conduct.
 We defend the freedom of inquiry that is the heart of learning and combine that freedom with the exercise of judgment and the acceptance of personal responsibility.”

-These values are at the very heart of this Student Code of Conduct.
+These values are at the very heart of this Code of Student Conduct.
 When students deviate from these ideals, our primary goal is to assist students in better understanding, internalizing, and acting on these values.
 In short, this Code assumes that members of our community are of high character and are committed to a life of integrity.
 In this spirit, we are committed as a community to help those who made choices that result in a Code of Conduct violation to continue to work towards their educational and personal goals at Miami.

-Students who have questions about the Code of Student Conduct should call the Office of Community Standards at (513) 529-1417 or at communitystandards@miamioh.edu.
+Students who have questions about the Code of Student Conduct should call the Office of Community Standards at (513) 529-1417 or email communitystandards@miamioh.edu.
 All references to University offices are deemed to be in reference to the most closely analogous offices at Miami University Hamilton (Student Services), and Miami University Middletown (Student Life), and the Voice of America Learning Center (Director’s Office).

 The Code of Student Conduct